 2. Ease of Use:

-Here are some of the key differences between WooCommerce and Shopify in terms of setup, customization, and day-to-day operations.
+Here are some of the key differences of WooCommerce vs Shopify in terms of setup, customization, and day-to-day operations.

 Shopify, as a hosted platform, handles the majority of the technical aspects of creating and running an online store.
 This makes it much easier to use for the average store owner.

 You can quickly set up your domain name and hosting, as well as obtain SSL protection.
-You also do not need to worry about software or site backups.
+Additionally, you also do not need to worry about software or site backups.

 Even if you have no experience with web design or building, we found the tool to be intuitive and simple to use.
 Shopify guides you through the process so you understand what you need and how to customize it.